Bawgyo Pagoda

 The Bawgyo Pagoda (ဘော်ကြိုဘုရားကြီး) is a Buddhist temple in Hsipaw, Myanmar.
 Built in the 12th century, the temple is located in Bawgyo village, several miles from the town of Hsipaw.
 Every March, the temple is the site of a Buddhist festival that commemorates the pagoda's founding.

-From 1995 to 1996, the pagoda was significantly renovated, under the direction of Khin Nyunt.
+The pagoda underwent significant renovation in 1995-1996, under the direction of Khin Nyunt.